divaprotocol/diva-protocol-v1/DOCUMENTATION.md

 ## Tips

 The tipping functionality has been introduced to encourage reporting for pools where the gas costs exceed the settlement fee for the data provider.
 Tipping is only possible using the pool's collateral token.
-After the final value has been confirmed, the tip is transferred to credited to the data provider.
+The tip is kept as a reserve and allocated to the actual data provider after the final value has been confirmed, or the treasury if neither of them reports a value.
 It is not possible to add tips after a data provider has submitted a value, regardless of whether it has been confirmed.
 The tip is added to the claimable fee amount and can be collected by the data provider using the [`claimFee`](#claimfee) function.

 ### addTip

 Function to add a tip in collateral token to a specific pool.
 This function uses [solidstate's `nonReentrant` modifier][solidstate-reentrancy] to protect against reentrancy attacks.
 Refer to [`batchAddTip`](#batchaddtip) for the batch version of the function.
-Use [`getTip`](#gettip) function to get the current tip amount.
+Use [`getReservedClaim`](#getreservedclaim) function to get the current tip amount.

 The function executes the following steps in the following order:

 1. Check that `statusFinalReferenceValue` is "Open", meaning that no value has been submitted by the data provider yet.
-1. Increase the tip amount for the specified pool.
+1. Increase the amount reserved for the data provider by the tip amount.
 1. Transfer the collateral token from `msg.sender` to the DIVA smart contract, with prior approval from `msg.sender`.
 The transfer is executed using the `safeTransferFrom` from OpenZeppelin's [SafeERC20][safeerc20] library to accommodate different implementations of the ERC20 standard.
 1. Emit a [`TipAdded`](#tipadded) event on success.

 The function reverts if a value has already been submitted by the data provider, i.e. `statusFinalReferenceValue != Open`.
-The tip is credited to the corresponding data provider if the final value is confirmed within the submission window.
-If the fallback submission period is triggered, the tip will be credited to the fallback data provider.
+The tip is allocated to the corresponding data provider if the final value is confirmed within the submission window.
+If the final value is confirmed by the fallback data provider within fallback submission period, the tip will be allocated to the fallback data provider.
+If neither of them report a value, the tip will be allocated to the treasury.
+The same logic applies to settlement fees during [`removeLiquidity`](#removeliquidity).
 Refer to [`redeemPositionToken`](#redeempositiontoken) and [`setFinalReferenceValue`](#setfinalreferencevalue) functions for more information.

 ```js
 function addTip(